How to Eat 100 Grams of Protein a Day

 Your body needs protein to maintain and build muscle.
 The building blocks of protein are amino acids, and not all amino acids can be made by the body — so we need to get them through food.
 If you don't get these additional amino acids from the protein in food, your body begins to break down other molecules (often in your muscles) to get them.

-For people who work out, this can lead to muscle wasting, injuries, illness and "training intolerance," according to 2022 research review from the International Society of Sports Nutrition (ISSN) and recommendations for nutritional intake.
+For people who work out, this can lead to muscle wasting, injuries, illness and "training intolerance," according to 2022 research review from the International Society of Sports Nutrition (ISSN).

 Advertisement